LulaV14/MoviesApp/README.md

       filtering by most popular or top rated movies
   * MovieDetailActivity.java - containinig the details (image, title, release date, vote avarage and synopsis) from the selected image in the previous activity

+ Usage:
+  * In order to be able to run the app first create an account and get an API key from https://www.themoviedb.org/documentation/api
+  * Then create a 'gradle.properties' file in the root folder and set the API key to a variable called 'TMDB_ApiKey'

 App Screenshots: